 History Department Faculty

 Mr. Manning has over 30 years of experience in the classroom.
 A gifted speaker, he is a dramatic presence in the classroom.
 His energetic discussions are engaging and can often be heard into the halls and nearby classrooms.
 Aside from being a dedicated and talented teacher, Mr. Manning is dedicated to the seven-day boarding school tradition where students come first, whether it be in the classroom, on the athletic fields, or in the dormitory.
 When not teaching Mr. Manning can be found on the mountain with the Ski Patrol Program, teaching students the ins and outs of mountain operations and wilderness medicine.
-In the Spring, he is on the baseball field coaching the Boys’ Varsity Team, meticulously maintaining the diamond between games.
-Mr. Manning lives on campus in the Hutchinson House with wife, Denise, and dog, Luna.
-Their son, Alec ‘14 is currently attending and playing baseball at Kenyon College.
+He lives on campus in the Hutchinson House with his wife, Denise, and their campus therapy dog, Mookie.
+Their son, Alec ’14 played baseball at Kenyon College.